 The Statement of Net Position and the Statement of Revenues, Expenses and Changes in Net Position convey information about JCEA's activities highlighting the change in financial condition from one year to the next.
 Over time, increases or decreases in net position may serve as an indicator of whether the financial position of JCEA is improving or declining.
 Other considerations for electric distribution entities are the influences of non-financial indicators such as economic conditions, population growth, weather, changes in governmental legislation, and energy efficiency.
 The statements of net position reflect the growth of our broadband division.
 The JCEA broadband budget includes purchasing equipment and building infrastructure to be able to deliver broadband services.
 The broadband business plan has eight phases of construction which cover fiscal years 2019 through 2026.
-During fiscal year 2023, the construction for phase five and the majority of phase six were completed.
+During fiscal year 2024, the construction for phases 5 and 6 were completed except for a few underground subdivisions that will be completed in early FY 2025.
+Phases 7 and 8 were started near the end of the fiscal year.
+Also, in addition to the original plan, Colonial Heights was a new area added as phase 9 and was completed.